QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

     typeof(:a)

-(See `parametric types documentation <https://docs.julialang.org/en/v1/manual/types/#Parametric-Types-1>`_)

-**Remark:** Note that, by convention, type names use CamelCase ---  ``FloatingPoint``, ``Array``, ``AbstractArray``, etc.
+**Remark:** Note that, by convention, type names use CamelCase ---  ``Array``, ``AbstractArray``, etc.

+Since variables and functions are denoted in lower case, this can be used to distinguish from  types when reading code and output

 Variables, Types, and Values
 --------------------------------

-Since variables and functions are denoted in lower case, this can be used to easily identify types when reading code and output

-After assigning a variable name to an value, we can query the type of the value via the name
+The type resides with the value itself, not with the name ``x``

 .. code-block:: julia

     x = 42
     @show typeof(x);

-The type resides with the value itself, not with the name ``x``

 Thus, ``x`` is just a symbol bound to an value of type ``Int64``